-Panama Relocation Tours does NOT offer support with filling out Panama’s Digital Affidavit Form.
+Panama Relocation Tours does NOT offer support with filling out Panama’s Health Affidavit Form.
 Please do not contact us for assistance with this form.
-Everything we know about the digital affidavit is included in this post.
+Everything we know about the form is included in this post.

-If you have questions or experience problems while completing the digital affidavit, please contact your airline to ask A) if they require you to fill out the affidavit and B) for assistance with filling out the digital affidavit.
+If you have questions or experience problems while completing the form, please contact your airline to ask for assistance with filling out the form.

-When Panama re-opened its borders to visitors on October 12th, Safety Guidelines for Your Next Trip to Panama was published on Panama’s official tourism website.
+When Panama re-opened its borders to visitors, Safety Guidelines for Your Next Trip to Panama was published on Panama’s official tourism website.
 This is required reading for anyone who plans to travel to Panama.

 In the “Prior to Traveling” section of that page, they list a number of requirements to enter Panama.
 One of the requirements states: